 What You Should Know About Chapter 7 Bankruptcy

-Many people filing Chapter 7 bankruptcy do not have any nonexempt assets, in which case all qualifying debts are discharged and you retain all of your assets.
-Once your debts are discharged, a creditor is permanently barred from attempting to collect a discharged debt.
+Many people filing Chapter 7 bankruptcy do not have any nonexempt assets.
+Because of this, all qualifying debts are discharged, which likely means you get to keep your assets.
+Once the court discharges your debts, this permanently bars creditors from attempting to collect a discharged debt from you.

 Examples of debts that can be discharged in Chapter 7 bankruptcy cases include: